 One of Sarah’s highlights from her nine years of work in the security class action space includes presenting the results of a model estimating the number of damaged shares to the CFO of a large listed Australian company.
 This model was used to estimate the number of shares that may have been affected by the alleged coduct on each day of the relevant period.
 Sarah’s analysis also highlighted the difficulties of aligning share registry data to ASX volume data.

 In addition to her security class action experience, Sarah has applied her expertise to insider trading allegations, merger clearance processes, restraint of trade provisions and regulatory proceedings.

-Sarah holds a Bachelor of Science, and Bachelor of Commerce and Administration with first class honours in economics, from Victoria University of Wellington.
+Bachelor of Science, and Bachelor of Commerce and Administration majoring in Economics (First Class Honours), Victoria University of Wellington